dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/handle-errors/error-boundaries.md

 To define an error boundary, use the `ErrorBoundary` component to wrap existing content.
 The `ErrorBoundary` component:

 * Renders its child content when an error hasn't occurred.
-* Renders error Razor markup when an unhandled exception is thrown.
+* Renders error UI when an unhandled exception is thrown.

 For example, an error boundary can be added around the body content of the app's main layout.